pushpakbv/VaidyaVan/README.md

 ### **Frontend**
 - **React.js 18**: Component-based architecture for maintainable and scalable UI.
 - **TailwindCSS**: Responsive and modern design for seamless user experience.
-- **React Three Fiber & Three.js**: For photorealistic 3D plant rendering and interaction.
+- **Three.js**: For photorealistic 3D plant rendering and interaction.
 - **State Management**: Zustand for efficient and lightweight state handling.
 - **Custom 3D Management**: Tailored camera controls and scene management for intuitive navigation.